Age verification

 - Those who love to ski at night can do so on Rinderberg mountain during the peak season in winter.
 For further information, please view the offer for “Night-time skiing on Rinderberg mountain”.

-The Klangpiste between the middle and valley stations on the Saanerslochgrat provides even more fun for skiing.
+- The “Klangpiste” between the middle and valley stations on the Saanerslochgrat provides even more fun for skiing.
 On elements such as milk cans and cow bells, skiers can produce sounds to their heart's content.
-They do not represent typical musical instruments, but create a direct link to life and business on the mountain.

 How to get there